-The same company may operate both; Google Maps and Waze are different.
-How do both differ, and which one would win in a navigation battle?
-The article covers Google Maps vs. Waze.
+The same company operates both, but Google Maps and Waze differ in many ways.
+Which one would win in a navigation battle?
+Let’s find out in the Google Maps vs. Waze comparison.

 Also read: Sygic vs. Google Maps

-With Google Maps adopting reporting features, we see this option on both services now.
-But, still, no other map service has been able to overcome Waze.
-Waze comes with over 10 reporting options.
+With Google Maps adopting reporting features, we see this option on both services.
+However, no other map app has been able to overcome Waze.

 |Mobile speed camera||✔️||✔️|